Acitretin will be prescribed for you by a skin specialist doctor.

 If you have any questions about this medicine, ask your pharmacist.

-- Manufacturer's PIL, Neotigason® 10 mg and 25 mg Capsules; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated April 2015.
+Manufacturer's PIL, Acitretin 10 mg and 25 mg Capsules; Genus Pharmaceuticals Ltd, The electronic Medicines Compendium.
+Dated November 2016.